Having the right countertops can make a difference between loving and hating your kitchen!

 7) Cooktop cut-in – the name says it all.
 If you plan to have a counter-mounted cooktop range, select yes.

-You can also request no obligation Free Remodeling Estimates from local contractors, who specialize in kitchen renovations.
+You can also request no obligation free estimates from local contractors, who specialize in kitchen countertop installations.

-When remodeling a kitchen, the average cost to replace new counters is around $3,500-4,500.
+When remodeling a kitchen, the average cost to install new counters is $3,500-4,500.
 This includes removal of the old counters, sealing, grouting, doing the edges and cut outs.

-Typically, homeowners report spending $55-90 per square foot to install kitchen countertops.
-However, depending on quality and style, costs can be as low as $30 per square foot and as high as $225 per square foot.
+Typically, homeowners report spending $55-90 per square foot on new kitchen countertops.
+However, depending on quality and style, prices can be as low as $30 per square foot and as high as $225 per square foot.

-Its important to keep in mind that each type of counter material has its own properties, benefits and disadvantages when it comes to spills, cooking, cleaning and maintenance.
+Its important to keep in mind that each type of counter material has its own features, benefits and disadvantages when it comes to spills, cooking, cleaning and maintenance.

 Also, you will discover that a particular material may greatly vary in price.
 This is because there are different quality grades, thicknesses, finishes, etc that can make it more or less expensive.